mikhailbot/VoronMods/Decontaminator-Purge-Bucket/README.md

 ## BOM

 Print `300mm.stl` purge bucket instead of the default.
 The right side bucket is slightly narrower to accomodate the bed Wagos.
+Also have an STL that is a modified bed Wago mount that only attaches to one side.
+Unsure of the creator of the mod from DFH's original.

 ## Macro Addition